Characterizing classical minimal surfaces via the entropy differential: A Geometric Entropy Functional for Surfaces

-Conversely, Ricci~\cite{Ricci} showed that if $g$ is a Riemannian metric of strictly negative Gauss curvature $K_g$ on a simply connected $2$-manifold $N$ satisfying the Ricci condition, then there exists a minimal immersion $\x : N \to \R^3$, unique up to rigid motion, with $\x^*g_E=g$.
+Conversely, Ricci~\cite{Ricci} showed that if $g$ is a Riemannian metric of strictly negative Gauss curvature $K_g$ on a simply connected $2$-manifold $N$ satisfying the Ricci condition, then there exists a minimal immersion $\x : N \to \R^3$ with $\x^*g_E=g$.
 A proof of this fact using modern language may be found in~\cite{MR655419}.